9506hqwy/redmine_changeset_relation/README.md

 This plugin provides a relation between changeset and issue using custom field instead of issue's id.

+This plugin is based on `Referencing and fixing issues in commit messages` function.
+So need to contains reference value in commit message.
+If custom field in the issue has same reference value, the changeset is related to the issue.

 ## Installation

 1. Download plugin in Redmine plugin directory.